USEPA/WNTR/documentation/framework.rst

    =================================================  =============================================================================================================================================================================================================================================================================
    :class:`~wntr.sim.epanet.EpanetSimulator`          The EpanetSimulator uses the EPANET 2 Programmer's Toolkit [Ross00]_ to run demand-driven hydraulic simulations and water quality simulations.
                                                       When using the EpanetSimulator, the water network model is written to an EPANET INP file which is used to run an EPANET simulation.
-                                                      This allows the user to read in INP files, modify the model, run an EPANET simulation, and analyze results all within WNTR.
+                                                      This allows the user to read in EPANET INP files, modify the model, run an EPANET simulation, and analyze results all within WNTR.

 	:class:`~wntr.sim.core.WNTRSimulator`             The WNTRSimulator uses custom Python solvers to run demand-driven and pressure dependent demand hydraulic simulation and includes models to simulate pipe leaks.